mk270/whitakers-words/operational.md

 Here is a PREPosition that might also be a Verb or a Noun.
-While as a preperation it is so common that it is unlikely that any other use would occur, there is no way to indicate that.
+While as a preparation it is so common that it is unlikely that any other use would occur, there is no way to indicate that.
 Just be reminded that the frequency given for a verb is for the sum of all the couple of hundred forms of the verb, not just